fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
+  - Remove createThemed and move Alert/Dialog to use composite
+  - Draw close button on Dialog
+  - Check why putting box reduces label's space
+    - scroll $ vstack $ (\i -> box $ label ("Label: " <> showt i)) <$> [0..100::Int]
+  - Set focus on ButtonDown, not Click
+    - Can it be handled in Single/Container?
   - Restore focus to previous widget when zstack changes (dialog situation)
     - Also think about not losing focus because of click (when onlyTopFocusable is active)
   - ZStack should set _weIsTopLayer based on used space
-  - Avoid resizing non visible elements (stack/grid)
-  - Avoid findNextFocus on unfocusable children (listView items)
-    - Does this make sense?
-Check with a composite listView item
-    - Focus event may need to be handled to update highlighted item
-  - Check dropdown's list not being properly located after resize/scroll (not clear)
-  - Draw close button on Dialog
-  - Remove createThemed and move Alert/Dialog to use composite
-  - Set focus on ButtonDown, not Click
-    - Can it be handled in Single/Container?
   - Image
     - Can performance be improved?
 Use sbt functions?
     - Does adding function to return imgData from Renderer make sense?
 Replace imageExists?
     - Remove delay logic when adding an image
     - When adding image, on failure remove an the least used image and retry
-  - Make sure WidgetTask/Node association is preserved if node location changes
+  - Make sure WidgetTask/Node association is preserved if node location in tree changes
   - Further textField improvements
     - Handle undo history
     - Handle mouse selection